ayenewdemeke/ayenewdemeke/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on sensors and IoT for construction automation.
+- 🌱 I’m currently learning sensor fusion and IoT data management.
+- 👯 I’m looking to collaborate on construction site automation.
+- 📫 How to reach me: ayennew@gmail.com

 <!--
 **ayenewdemeke/ayenewdemeke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.